akto-api-security/tests-library/remediation/WGETRC_CONFIG.md

 > Replace `user` with your actual username.

 Please note, if removing passwords from the `.wgetrc` file is not feasible, you should at least ensure the file permissions are correctly set and file ownership is proper to minimize the security risks.

-Always, audit regularly, keep your systems and applications up-to-date and ensure secure coding practices to prevent such vulnerabilities.
-It's a good practice to not store passwords or any other sensitive data in plain text.